Bad breath, also known as halitosis, is a common problem that can affect anyone of any age.

 Poor oral hygiene

 The most common cause of bad breath is poor oral hygiene.
-Bacteria that coat your teeth, tongue and gums can cause plaque (the soft white deposit that forms on the surface of the teeth), gum disease and dental decay.
+Bacteria that coats your teeth, tongue and gums can cause plaque (the soft white deposit that forms on the surface of the teeth), gum disease and dental decay.
 These bacteria combine with saliva and food in the mouth, breaking down food particles and proteins.
 This releases an unpleasant-smelling gas.

 If you do not brush and floss your teeth regularly, any food that is trapped between your teeth will be broken down by the bacteria, causing bad breath.